GoogleCloudPlatform/cloud-builders/gke-deploy/doc/automated-deployments.md

-You can set up automated deployments of a repository in [CSR](https://cloud.google.com/source-repositories/) using the following command, which will cause a build, push, and deploy to be triggered for every push to any branch.
+You can set up automated deployments of a repository in [CSR](https://cloud.google.com/source-repositories/) using the following command, which will cause a build, publish, and deploy to be triggered for every push to any branch.
 This command allows setting up a build trigger without needing an explicit `cloudbuild.yaml` file in your repository.